nhsx/digital-health-insights/index.md

 ### Introduction

-Access to quality digital health services is more important now than ever.
-This year, [more consumers use digital tools and websites](https://www.lloydsbank.com/banking-with-us/whats-happening/consumer-digital-index.html) to manage their physical (37%) and mental health (25%) than in 2020.
+As [more consumers use digital tools](https://www.lloydsbank.com/banking-with-us/whats-happening/consumer-digital-index.html) and websites to manage their physical (37%) and mental health (25%) in 2021, access to quality digital health services is crucial.

 Given that 89% of consumers use digital tools for online banking and 60% for accessing local council information, there is great potential to expand digital health services in the UK.